AAZG/AAZG/README.md

 ## Anything else

-- 🌱 Now I'm learning pentesting and English 😅.
+- 🌱 Now I'm learning Deep Learning, AWS and English 😅.
 - 💬 If you have any questions or think you can help me improve, write me
 - 👀 I am interested in any backend and data science technology.